Rufus For Real

 What size Dutch oven do I need?

-A 5–7 quart Dutch oven is perfect for a 3–4 pound roast plus vegetables.
+A 5–7 quart Dutch oven works best for a 3–4 pound chuck roast with vegetables.

 Can I make this without wine?

 Absolutely.
-Swap the wine for extra broth, or add 1–2 tablespoons balsamic vinegar for depth of flavor.
+Replace the wine with extra beef broth or add a small splash of balsamic vinegar for extra depth of flavor.

 Who’s Stirring the Pot?